 The Remuneration Committee informs the Board of Directors of remuneration decisions regarding members of Executive Management.
 The Committee also advises on the company’s overall remuneration policy.
 Additionally, the Committee handles assignments related to recruitment and appointments to Lundbeck’s senior management.

-In March 2015, the Board of Directors elected Lars Rasmussen as Chairman and Lene Skole and Terrie Curran as members of the Remuneration Committee.
+In March 2017, the Board of Directors elected Lars Rasmussen as Chairman and Lene Skole as member of the Remuneration Committee.
 More than half of the members in the Remuneration Committee are independent.

 Scientific Committee – advice on R&D

 Lundbeck’s Board of Directors has a Scientific Committee, the purpose of which is to advise the Board of Directors on support for strategic R&D.